Hundreds rally in Berlin calling for Puigdemont's release

 "For me, it's about democracy in Spain," she said.

-One of the organisers, Ferran Cornella, told AFP he estimated the crowd to number "400 or 500" people, while police gave a tally of around 200 demonstrators.
+One of the organisers, Ferran Cornella, told AFP he estimated the crowd to number "400 or 500" people, while police gave a tally of over 300 demonstrators.

+Meanwhile, in Catalonia dozens of members of the radical Committees for the Defence of the Republic (CDR) blocked a highway linking Catalonia with France erecting barriers at tolls, television images showed.

-The detention came two days after a Spanish judge issued international arrest warrants for Puigdemont and other fugitive separatist leaders.
+The detention came two days after a Spanish judge issued European arrest warrants for Puigdemont and other fugitive separatist leaders.

 They have been ordered to stand trial for rebellion, misuse of public funds and disobeying the state for organising last year's referendum on Catalan independence, which Madrid deemed illegal.